It’s not too early to start thinking about Christmas!

 Groupon often has toy offers (but you will get bombarded with offers from them so it could prove expensive unless you are strong-willed!)
 Don’t forget to check freecycle / freegle for larger toys such as trampolines or bikes.

-If you like crafts, there are lots of ideas on Pinterest for making Christmas crafts and making decorations for the tree or to hang up.
-There is a clear video here on making easy paper snowflake decorations.
+If you like crafts, there are lots of ideas on Pinterest for making Christmas cards and decorations for the tree or to hang up.
+Try these:

 If you have a child (or your inner child?) who likes making things, this Usborne book has printed sheets and instruction on how to cut, fold and stick them into decorations.
 5-7s will need some help but 8+ can probably manage on their own.